 Most companies struggle with isolated knowledge workers and a limited understanding of organizational expertise.
 Corporate knowledge is trapped in the minds, memory, and messages of your workforce, and these barriers hamper productivity, decrease employee awareness, and cripple innovation.
 Digital workplace solutions are all about breaking down those barriers.

-During the Prep Stage, take the time to define the business challenges and value to the organization.
-Ask yourself:
+During the Prep Stage, take the time to define the business challenges you're trying to solve and the value to the organization:

-- What are the key business challenges we are trying to solve?
+- What are the key business challenges you're trying to solve?

-- Which challenges have the biggest impact to the business?
+- Which challenges have the biggest impact on your business?

-- What audiences gain the most value, if solved?
+- What audiences (members of your organization) gain the most value from these challenges being solved?

 - Can the value be measured?